zephyrproject-rtos/zephyr/doc/reference/kernel/scheduling/index.rst

    The kernel's time slicing algorithm does *not* ensure that a set of equal-priority threads receive an equitable amount of CPU time, since it does not measure the amount of time a thread actually gets to execute.
-For example, a thread may become the current thread just before the end of a time slice and then immediately have to yield the CPU.
 However, the algorithm *does* ensure that a thread never executes for longer than a single time slice without being required to yield.

 Scheduler Locking